-From 2013 to 2018, our programme was led by the concept of North, exploring our distinctive identity through our unique location.
+From 2013 to 2018, Timespan’s programme was led by the concept of North, exploring our distinctive identity through our unique location.
 Directed and curated by Anna Vermehren and Frances Davis.

 North is a direction, a relative placement; it is defined by climatic conditions, by cultural richness, economical remoteness and described in myths and legends.
 Each year we investigate and explore these ideas through a focus on an annual theme: